 Following a good meal, I set back out into the basin.
 From here on out, there are no natural water sources for over 100 miles.
-This made camping more difficult, because I could no longer follow my golden rule of finding a water before settling in.
-I referred to my guidebook and found their was a man-made well located about halfway to Rawlins — the next major town on the route.
+This made camping more difficult because I could no longer follow my golden rule of finding water before settling in.
+I referred to my guidebook and found there was a man-made well located about halfway to Rawlins — the next major town on the route.

 After about 55 miles of pedaling, I found the well and was surprised it was not a mirage.
 In the middle of nowhere sat a metal pipe stemming from the ground and gushing cold water out from its spout.
 With the green grasses growing around it, it looked like a little desert oasis made just for lunatic travelers like me.

 This was true cowboy camping.
 Just me, Apollo, and a damn-good sunset to stare at until I fell asleep.

 Ready to take on another full-fledged basin day, I sprung out of my tent and made a hearty breakfast of instant oatmeal — my go-to camping breakfast.

 As I set up Apollo, I heard a rubbing sound coming from his back tire.
 Upon investigation, there was something sticking out of his back wheel — a broken spoke.
 Apollo had been cut (well dented actually, but we’re sticking with the boxing reference).
 So, I did my best to pop the spoke back into place, but the damage was already done.
 The back wheel would spin, but it tilted as it rotated, causing it to rub against the brakes.